JuliaActuary/FinanceModels.jl/README.md

 - `FinanceModels.Zero(rates,maturities)`  using a vector of zero rates (sometimes referred to as "spot" rates)
 - `FinanceModels.Forward(rates,maturities)` using a vector of forward rates
 - `FinanceModels.Par(rates,maturities)` takes a series of FinanceModels for securities priced at par.
-Assumes that maturities <= 1 year do not pay coupons and that after one year, pays coupons with frequency equal to the CompoundingFrequency of the corresponding rate (2 by default).
+Assumes that maturities <= 1 year do not pay coupons and that after one year, pays coupons with frequency equal to the Frequency of the corresponding rate (2 by default).
 - `FinanceModels.CMT(rates,maturities)` takes the most commonly presented rate data (e.g. [Treasury.gov](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/Pages/TextView.aspx?data=yield)) and bootstraps the curve given the combination of bills and bonds.
 - `FinanceModels.OIS(rates,maturities)` takes the most commonly presented rate data for overnight swaps and bootstraps the curve.
 Rates assume a single settlement for <1 year and quarterly settlements for 1 year and above.